 Fast forward 7:00 AM.
 Our vehicle trudges through the serpentine roads and I am mesmerized by the rhododendrons that spread wide across and painted the slopes red.
 I fill my lungs with fresh mountain air and spare my energy for moving around freely at 15,200 ft.
 (4,600 m).
 We hear occasional firings and are informed about the practice sessions of Indian Army.
 That’s when I spot the board that reads – “Highest artillery firing regiment in the world”.
 I proudly exclaim inside my head, “Wow!
 That’s certainly something to be extra proud about your country”.

-37 kms from Tawang, at a height of 15,200ft ASL is the place that served as trade route between India and Tibet in older times.
-This is the route from where 14th Dalai Lama escaped Chinese army and this was the same route through which the People’s Liberation Army of China had invaded India during the 1962 Sino- Indian war, one of the fiercest battle in Indian history that resulted in death of 4,383 Indian soldiers.
+37 km from Tawang, at a height of 15,200ft ASL, is the place that served as the trade route between India and Tibet in older times.
+This is the route from where 14th Dalai Lama escaped Chinese army and this was the same route through which the People’s Liberation Army of China had invaded India during the 1962 Sino- Indian war, one of the fiercest battle in Indian history that resulted in the death of 4,383 Indian soldiers.

 I stand at Bumla Pass, the Indo- China border.

-There is a jawan posted at the LAC who keeps a watch on activities on other side of the border.
+There is a jawan posted at the LAC who keeps a watch on activities on another side of the border.
 We are informed that the watch is on for 24/7×365 days irrespective of weather conditions.
-The Chinese watch point is 2 kms away from LAC and the first Chinese city from this side of the border is Songjung, at a distance of 27 kms.
-We are allowed to prowl on the China land approximately upto 50 metres.
+The Chinese watchpoint is 2 km away from LAC and the first Chinese city from this side of the border is Songjung, at a distance of 27 km.
+We are allowed to prowl on the China land approximately up to 50 meters.

 QUICK GUIDE AND HACKS: